ms-iot/content/en-US/win10/samples/NodejsCylon.md

   **Note:** node-v47-win32-arm is a new folder you will create.

-### Copy the sample to your Raspberry Pi 2
+### Copy the sample to your Raspberry Pi 2 or 3
 Open up an explorer window on your PC and enter **\\\\\<IP address of your device\>\\C$** to access files on your device.
 The credentials (if you have not changed them) are:

    username: <IP address or device name, default is minwinpc>\Administrator
    password: p@ssw0rd

-Copy the CylonSample folder on your PC to C:\CylonSample on the Raspberry Pi 2.
+Copy the CylonSample folder on your PC to C:\CylonSample on the Raspberry Pi 2 or 3.

-### Set up the connection between your Arduino and Raspberry Pi 2
+### Set up the connection between your Arduino and Raspberry Pi 2 or 3
-Connect your Arduino and Raspberry Pi 2 with the USB cable.
-When you do, if your Raspberry Pi 2 is connected to a monitor, you should see the device getting recognized like in the image below:
+Connect your Arduino and Raspberry Pi 2 or 3 with the USB cable.
+When you do, if your Raspberry Pi 2 or 3 is connected to a monitor, you should see the device getting recognized like in the image below:

 ![Arduino Start Screen]({{site.baseurl}}/images/Nodejs/arduino-startscreen.jpg)

 We also need to assign a port name to (e.g. 'COM5') to the Arduino.
 Follow these steps to do this:

-* In PowerShell connected to the Raspberry Pi 2, run `devcon status usb*`.
+* In PowerShell connected to the Raspberry Pi 2 or 3, run `devcon status usb*`.
 When you do this, you should see a device similar to the one below:

    USB\VID_2341&PID_8036\5&3753427A&0&4
    Name: USB Serial Device